Ecotrust/madrona-portal/README.md

 ```

+1. Clone all required modules.
+Currently this list includes:
+  * marco-portal2 (this repo)
+  * madrona-analysistools
+  * madrona-features
+  * madrona-forms
+  * madrona-manipulators
+  * madrona-scenarios
+  * marco-map_groups
+  * marco-portal2
+  * mp-accounts
+  * mp-clipping
+  * mp-data-manager
+  * mp-drawing
+  * mp-explore
+  * mp-proxy
+  * mp-visualize
+  * p97-nursery
+  * p97settings
+  * django-libsass # Can Seth's changes be made locally and have libsass installed via pip again?
+  * django-recaptcha-develop # This CAN be moved to requirements.txt

-1. To quickly clone all the repositiories from [MidAtlanticPortal](https://github.com/MidAtlanticPortal), run one of the following curl commands with Ruby/Perl.
-In doing so, this will clone all of the respositories at the same level and will require you to move all the non `marco-portal2` repositories to a subfolder - called `apps` as diagrammed above
+To quickly clone all the repositiories from [MidAtlanticPortal](https://github.com/MidAtlanticPortal), run one of the following curl commands with Ruby/Perl.
+In doing so, this will clone all of the respositories at the same level
     * RUBY:
     ```
     curl -s https://api.github.com/orgs/MidAtlanticPortal/repos?per_page=200 | ruby -rubygems -e 'require "json"; JSON.load(STDIN.read).each { |repo| %x[git clone #{repo["clone_url"]} ]}'